Workday/canvas-kit/COMPOUND_COMPONENTS.md

 In this example, `Tabs` is the container component and `Tabs.List` is a sub-component.

-Compound components always have a container component and sub-components.
-Components that do not contain sub-components are not considered compound components.
 Some compound components might not contain state or behavior.
 An example might be an `IconButton` which is a button that contains an icon.
 It might be a compound component only for styling purposes, but doesn't contain any special state or behaviors:

 ```tsx
 <IconButton onClick={onClick}>